-Interior Firm: GI Design Sdn Bhd
+View this project by GI Design Sdn Bhd

 You can easily do this by decorating your stress-free zone with indoor plants, a flower arrangement or getting a small indoor water feature.
 You can also decorate the space with images of nature or animals to boost the room’s laid-back vibe.

 When crafting your relaxation corner, pay attention to the lighting as well.
 For instance, a room that has a lot of natural light will instantly enhance your mood, so consider creating a relaxation area next to a window to allow natural light and breeze to enter the space.
 This space makes the perfect perch for reading, napping or simply daydreaming where the whole family can enjoy!

 View this project by SQFT Space Design Management

 Looking for professional help to renovate your home?